Focused Ultrasound Therapy

 How it Works

 Where the beams converge, focused ultrasound produces neuromodulation of the nervous tissue that regulates the bowel, potentially enabling irritable bowel syndrome to be treated without surgery.
+There is also a group in Egypt that is using HIFU with cavitation and vibrations to help elevate the tissue temperature and produce rapid cell necrosis in the targeted tissues.
 While significant preclinical work has been accomplished, there is still much to be done before this technology will be widely available.

 Advantages